datalets/blemmy/README.md

 **Backend setup**

-After installing Python 3, from the project folder, deploy system packages and create a virtual environment as detailed (for Ubuntu users) below:
+If not using Vagrant: after installing Python 3, from the project folder, deploy system packages and create a virtual environment as detailed (for Ubuntu users) below:

 ```
 sudo apt-get install python3-venv python3-dev libjpeg-dev